 - It is a larger bat with around a 12-inch (30 cm) wingspan.

 - Brown fur with black ears, wings, and feet.
 Wings are hairless.

-Big Brown Bats are widespread all over California.
+Big Brown Bats are among the most common bats in California.

 If you look, you’ll find these bats inside caves, tunnels, or other human structures.